wadaudzai/Portfolio-setup-and-mobile-version-skeleton/README.md

 2. style.css
 3. linters.yml

     This project was built to display a portfolio to display two parts the toolbar which contains My logo and a SVG file.
 The second part was to build a headline section right after the header which displayed a Hello message, a description of the portfolio owner and the links in which he can be contacted.
+This project also contains card works which shows the projects that the developer has worked on.
+This part consists of the name of the project, name of client, year, position and the languages used in this project.
+Then it gives the user a link to visit the project that has been created.
+The third part of the project is called the about myself section where the developer says about himself and gives the links to his accounts.
+In there you can also see which languages does the developer has experience in and what frameworks he has worked with.
+Last part consits of a contact me page.
+Where the user can type their name and email address along with their message to the website creator which can be seen by the website owner using FormSpree.

 ## Built With